sazio/sazio/README.md

 ### Hi there 👋

-- 👨‍💻 I'm currently a Summer Research Intern at CERN 🌍
+- 👨‍💻 I'm currently a Summer Research Intern at CERN 🌍 working on the Toolkit for Multivariate Data Analysis with ROOT
 - 🔭 I’m currently working on RealTime ML, SciML, Data-Driven Dynamical Systems, NLP, Computational Neuroscience
 - 🌱 I’m currently learning Geometric Deep Learning
 - 👯 I’m looking to collaborate on Deep Learning Foundations